tinymce/tinymce-docs/rtc/configuration.md

 1. Encrypt new data in the collaboration session.
 2. Read previously written data from the collaboration session.

 Suggestions on how to generate a secure encryption key and participate in key rotation are available in [Generating a secure encryption key]({{site.baseurl}}/rtc/encryption/#generatingasecureencryptionkey).
-To help with this process a customisable "key hint" is available.
+To help with this process a customizable "key hint" is available.

 #### Key Hint